thaotruongprivate/BurroughsTest/README.md

 - php main.php 3
 - php main.php

 no_of_months_ahead and name_of_output_file are both optional parameters.
 The default values for them are 12 and startmonth-endmonth.csv respectively.
 For example, if no parameters are provided, and the current month is Dec 2016, a .csv file will be created in folder csv, which will be named "01.2017-12.2017.csv" which contains the salary and bonus dates for each of the months between Jan 2017 and Dec 2017.
+That file will look like this: https://github.com/thaotruongprivate/MonthlySalaryDateCalculation/blob/master/csv/01.2017-12.2017.csv